openhwgroup/core-v-verif/lib/corev-dv/README.md

 Description:<br>
 Main assembly generation routine.
 - Creates program header suitable for the core-v-verif environment.
-  - Main difference from `riscv_asm_program_gen` is the addition of mtvec symbols, and removed support fro multiple harts.
+  - Main difference from `riscv_asm_program_gen` is the addition of mtvec symbols, and removed support for multiple harts.
 - Sets up "Done" test printout and sets status register states upon completion.
 - Overrides ecall-handler override to facilitate ECALL-tests, as riscv-dv implementation terminates test when an ECALL is encountered.